juancumbeq/platzi-react-with-vite-tailwind/README.md

 }, [apiItems, searchByTitle, searchByCategory]);
 ```

-From the previous header the Home page has changed, now the `renderView()`just executes the render, independently if this is the `apiItems` array or the filtered one.
+From the previous header, the Home page has changed.
+Now, the `renderView()` function only executes the render, regardless of whether it is the apiItems array or the filtered one.

 Home: